Davis Program Average Reading Gains

 Statistics from Rocky Point Academy

 Davis Facilitators Lawrence and Stacey Smith have assembled data showing reading level gains for more than 360 clients who completed the Davis Dyslexia Correction® program at their center, Rocky Point Academy, in Calgary, Canada.
+(When looking for autism schools Calgary has a few from which to choose.
+Though not a full-time year-long school, Rocky Point Academy is regularly reviewed as one of the best.)
 The reading level at the beginning and end of the basic five-day program was measured using the Ekwall-Shanker Reading Inventory during oral and silent passage reading.

 The Smiths’ data shows an average improvement of almost 4 full grade levels in reading.
 More than one-third of the group showed improvement of 5 or more grade levels; more than three-quarters improved their reading skills by at least 3 grade levels.